oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

   ```
 </details>

-2. Option - use runInstaller (only run this shell script if you didn't execute the first option)
+2. Option - use runInstaller (only execute runInstaller if you didn't execute the shell script)
     ```
     <copy>
     ./runInstaller -applyRU /home/oracle/stage/ru/35042068  \